sharwell/developer.rackspace.com/src/docs/cloud-dns/getting-started/index.rst

 Zones
 -----
-You can perform create, read, update, and delete operations on zones.
+You can perform create, read, update, and delete operations on zones. *Note: in the code samples below some SDK's use 'zone' or 'zones' while others use 'domain' and 'domains' nomenclature to refer to the top-level entity of a DNS entry.*

 Create zone
 ~~~~~~~~~~~